Py-mon/Free-Roblox-Studio-Video/README.md

 ## Add a Video
 1. Get your desired video into a folder with all the frames (make all the size of the frames less than 1024x1024)
 2. Run [`spritesheets.py`](https://github.com/Py-mon/Free-Roblox-Studio-Video/blob/main/spritesheet.py) and follow the steps.
 Run again if you messed up.
-3. Import the images in `[Your folder of video frames]/output0/[the name you entered]` to your Roblox Studio experience.
+3. Import the generated images from `[Your folder of video frames]/output0/[the name you entered]` to your Roblox Studio experience.
 4. Take the newly created file and copy it into a **module script** inside `Videos` in Roblox Studio.

 ## Playing a Video